What Does Financially Independent Mean?

 Put money into an emergency fund (ideally 3 to 6 months of living expenses) and create sinking funds to avoid going into debt for unexpected problems such as a job loss or severe illness and routine bills.

-8. Investing.
+8. Invest!

-Look for the best rate of return for the risk you’re willing to bear.
+Consider your risk tolerance levels, and look for the best rate of return for the risk you're willing to bear.

-And pay attention to investing fees.
-Managed Mutual funds are often more costly (which doesn’t necessarily make them better) than Index funds or ETFs (exchange-traded funds) through Vanguard, Fidelity, or other brokerages.
+Managed Mutual funds are often more costly (which doesn't necessarily make them better) than Index funds or ETFs (exchange-traded funds) through Vanguard, Fidelity, or other brokerages.

-- Check out our Worthy Bonds Review, of a product providing a fixed 5% interest rate to investors while helping small businesses.
+- Check out our Worthy Bonds Review, a product providing a fixed 5% interest rate to investors while helping small businesses.

-- Beginning investors start here
+- Beginning stock market investors start here

-9. Improving Net Worth.
+9. Improve Net Worth

-Monitor the growth of your net worth.
+Monitor the growth of your investment portfolio and overall net worth.

-Continue building streams of income, mainly passive income, that’ll help you generate enough personal income to pay for your living expenses for the rest of your life without having to work.
+Continue building streams of income, mainly passive income that'll help you generate enough personal income to pay for your living expenses for the rest of your life without having to work.

-10. Use Tax-Advantaged Accounts.
+10. Use Tax-Advantaged Accounts

 Be mindful of your income and tax brackets.
 Utilize pre-tax and/or after-tax accounts to save money on taxable income.